escalata/AMA/README.md

 - **Full Download**

    If your data looks promising the next part of the modular workflow will be the full download running the snakefile `download.smk` skript with `download_perc:` parameter 100 to get access to the whole dataset.
-Also keep in mind to change the `output_directory:` to a new created empty folder to don`t mix up with the validation download.
+Also keep in mind to change the `output_directory:`of the config_download to a new created empty folder to don`t mix up with the validation download.
 Run the script with the snakemake bash syntax:

      >
      > ```bash